HSMathebula/hello-react-front-end/README.md

-## hello-rails-front-end
+## hello-react-front-end

 > Created to learn how React and Rails work separately.
-This is an API backend part of the project.
+This is frontend part of the project.

 ## Backend
-The frontend part of this project: [hello-react-front-end](https://github.com/HSMathebula/hello-rails-back-end)
+The backend part of this project: [hello-rails-back-end](https://github.com/HSMathebula/hello-rails-back-end)

 ## Built With